basekit/docs.basekit.com/getting-started/downloading.md

 ---
 layout: doc
-title: Downloading a Template (V7)
+title: Downloading a Template with V7
-redirect_from:
-  - /getting-started/downloading/
 ---

 # How to Download a Template